Quarterly Financial Report for the Quarter Ended December 31, 2019

 2. Highlights of Fiscal Quarter and Fiscal Year to Date (YTD) Results

-The total authorities available for use this fiscal year is $136,000 more than last fiscal year.
-This includes funding received through a collective bargaining reprofile in the 2018‑19 Main Estimates and through compensation allocations during the third quarter.
+The total authorities available for use this fiscal year is $2,000 more than last fiscal year.

-- There was an increase of $152,000 in Personnel expenditures in the third quarter in comparison to the same period the previous year.
-The significant increase results from the MPCC being fully staffed, as well as a higher number of salary recoveries processed this quarter;
+- There was a decrease of $34,000 in transportation and communications expenditures in the third quarter in comparison to the same period the previous year.
+The significant decrease results from a decrease in data transmission services, travel by non-public servants for operational activities and training;

-- The increase of $55,000 in Professional and Special Services is mainly attributable to an increase in investigative services this quarter compared to the same quarter in 2017‑18;
+- The decrease of $58,000 in Professional and Special Services is mainly attributable to an decrease in investigative services this quarter compared to the same quarter in 2018‑19.

 Additional Financial Information: Additional financial information on the MPCC’s financial and expenditure management can be found in the Departmental Plans, the Annual Reports, the Departmental Results Reports, the Future-oriented Financial Statements, the Quarterly Financial Reports and the Annual Financial Statements.